learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 detailed instructions on how to properly uninstall the IDE, please read this [Help Center article][uninstall IDE].

-### Step 1 - Run Automatic Install Script
+### Step 1 - Run Automatic Installation Script

 Open up your Terminal.
 The terminal is where we are going to be doing most of our installation steps!
 On Mac, you can open up your terminal by going to Applications > Utilities > Terminal, or by using the quick launch (cmd + space) and just start typing “Terminal”.

-For convenience, we've written a script that will handle many installation steps for us.
 In your terminal, run the following:

 ```sh
 curl -so- https://raw.githubusercontent.com/learn-co-curriculum/flatiron-manual-setup-validator/master/automatic-install.sh | bash 2> /dev/null